|

 175. mediation

-the act of intervening for the purpose of bringing about a settlement
+the act of intervening to bring about a settlement

 Jenckes describes Clothes as a mediation on the insufficiency of desire and the absolute necessity for it in a "Post-All" universe, in which all roles have been tried and discarded in order to be tried and discarded again.